harshitSingh1/DailyPuzzleSolve/README.md

-# Daily Puzzle Solutions
+# 🧠 Daily Puzzle Solve

-A modern web application providing daily puzzle solutions for LinkedIn games (Pinpoint, Queens, Tango, etc.) with step-by-step explanations, video walkthroughs, and puzzle-solving tools.
+I built Daily Puzzle Solve to help people stay consistent with their daily challenge habits.
+Often, we lose our puzzle streaks not because of laziness—but because we get stuck.
+This platform makes sure that never happens.

+Users can:
+- 🔍 Get solutions for daily puzzles (to keep the streak alive!)

+- 🕹️ Explore and play a variety of brain games

+- 🛒 Buy puzzle-themed games and accessories

+- 📰 Read daily tech blogs to stay updated

+- 😄 Browse or create fun memes to unwind

 ## 🌟 Features

 - **Daily Puzzle Solutions**